ThorKn/vexriscv-sim-simple-plugin/README.md

-# Simulate a Vexriscv with a simple plugin and run an application in it.
+# Simulate a Vexriscv (containing a simple pipeline-plugin) and run an application in it.

 Here is what you can do with this repo:
 - Run a simulation of a Vexriscv.